Home

 and Before and After

-BONUS - Where was Cole Porter born? - 3 pts.
+BONUS - Who was the wife of literary character Jurgis Rudkus? - 3 pts.

 Pictures - Pro Sports Logos